wikimedia/mediawiki-extensions-Wikibase/README.md

 ### Development

 Wikibase uses tools to ensure the quality of software developed.
-To invoke these tools, inside the Wikibase folder, run
+To invoke these tools, inside the Wikibase folder, run:

 ```bash
 composer install